MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/xrm-tooling/use-connection-strings-xrm-tooling-connect.md

 |`SkipDiscovery`|Specifies whether to call instance discovery to determine the connection uri for a given instance.
 As of Nuget release Microsoft.CrmSdk.XrmTooling.CoreAssembly Version 9.0.2.7, default = true.
 Older versions default to false. <br/> Note: If set to true, it is important that the user provide the correct and accurate URI for the target instance.|

 > [!NOTE]
-> In this documentation release, the connection string documentation that is common to all on-premise deployment types has been moved to the [Customer Engagement for apps](/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect) documentation.
-The sub-sections that follow contain only the information specifically related to implementing connection string for online deployment.
-To learn about connection strings development, start by reading the connection string[documentation](/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect) under Dynamics 365 Customer Engagement for apps
+> In this documentation release, the connection string documentation that is common to all `on-premise` deployment types has been moved to the [Customer Engagement for apps](/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect) documentation.
+The sub-sections that follow contain only the information specifically related to implementing connection string for `online` deployment.
+To learn about connection strings development, start by reading the connection string [documentation](/dynamics365/customer-engagement/developer/xrm-tooling/use-connection-strings-xrm-tooling-connect) under Dynamics 365 Customer Engagement for apps

 <a name="Examples"></a>